ekberndt/TensorRT-ROS-YOLOv8/README.md

 - If you get exit code `-9` while building / loading the TensorRT Engine you likely ran out of memory and may need to close other applications or use a different GPU / more memory.
 - If you get an error about no rclpy module check to make sure you are **not** using a conda environment as it may cause issues with the ROS2 environment.
 - If you get an error when you launch / run the ros node saying `libnvinfer.so.8: cannot open shared object file: No such file or directory`, make sure you added the TensorRT path to the `LD_LIBRARY_PATH` environment variable in your `~/.bashrc` file and sourced it as mentioned in [Installation / Dependencies](#installation--dependencies).
+- "Error, cuda_runtime_api.h could not determine number of CUDA-capable devices.
+Restart your computer.
+Error thrown by cuda_runtime_api.h: unknown error": This error seems to happen after the computer has been on for a long time and the GPU has been used a lot.
+Restarting the computer seems to fix this issue.

 ## Sources